-- 1. A building permit application form - 2.
-Five (5) copies of a plot plan - Drawn to scale showing location of the crossing (See Plot Plan Requirements Handout) - 3.
-Two (2) copies of the construction plans and the hydraulic and erosion protection report - Plans and report must be signed and stamped by a registered Colorado professional engineer. - Plans for a crossing of an irrigation ditch must be signed by an appropriate representative of the affected Irrigation Company - 4.
-Prior to a letter of completion from the Building Department, the applicant must submit to the Building Department a certification letter, signed and stamped by a Colorado registered professional engineer, verifying: - The crossing was inspected during the construction process. - The construction was completed pursuant to the approved plans and reports.
+- 1. A building permit application form. - 2.
+Four (4) copies of a plot plan drawn to scale showing location of the crossing (See Plot Plan Requirements Handout). - 3.
+Two (2) copies of the construction plans and the hydraulic and erosion protection report. - a.
+Plans and report must be signed and stamped by a registered Colorado professional engineer. - b.
+Plans for a crossing of an irrigation ditch must be signed by an appropriate representative of the affected Ditch Company. - 4.
+After permit is issued, before applying for a letter of completion, the applicant must submit to the Building Division a certification letter, signed and stamped by a Colorado registered professional engineer, verifying: - a.
+The crossing was inspected during construction. - b.
+The construction was completed pursuant to the approved plans and reports.